 The replacement of the existing regional radio network is the largest and most complex technology project E-Comm and its emergency-service partners have undertaken since the current radio system was first implemented in 1999.
 West Vancouver police are one of 32 emergency-service agencies transitioning to the new network in a phased approach that is scheduled through to the end of 2017.
 Other North Shore agencies that will be moving to the network later this year include West Vancouver Fire & Rescue Services, North Vancouver City Fire Department, District of North Vancouver Fire and Rescue Services and North Vancouver RCMP.

 “We’re proud to support West Vancouver police’s transition to the new radio communications system” said E-Comm President and CEO David Guscott.
-“While the previous network has served the region well for the past 17 years, the new system is more advanced, more rugged and more resilient—enhancing the safety of police officers and the citizens of West Vancouver that they serve and protect.”
+“While the previous network has served the region well for close to 18 years, the new system is more advanced, more rugged and more resilient—enhancing the safety of police officers and the citizens of West Vancouver that they serve and protect.”